Villavu/Simba/Doc/sphinx/gettingstarted.rst

 Everyone can download Simba at http://wizzup.org/simba/ Go to download, and download the Simba installer.

-Once it is done downloading, simple run the installer and follow the steps.
+Once it is done downloading, simply run the installer and follow the steps.

 .. note::
-    Simba will install to C:/ by default; if you want to install it somewhere else, make sure you select a different location in the installer.
+    Simba will install to C:/ by default; if you want to install it somewhere else, make sure you select a different location!

-Once you have installed Simba, make sure you update it at least once, to get a more recent version of Simba.

-Simba will tell you there is an update and an update button will appear.
+Simba will probably tell you there is an update available.
+In this case, an update button will appear.
 Alternatively you can update Simba using Tools -> Update.

 .. note::
     Updating Simba regularly is recommended.

-Simba binary
+Simba Binary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is harder and not recommended.
-Steps on how to do this will follow later.

-For now, simply stick to the installer and update
-Simba after the install has completed.
+This is not the recommended method due to some computers having problems
+with FreePascal and Lazarus.
+However, all you must do is install FreePascal
+and Lazarus (from repos or non) and open the Simba project file located
+in the repository (retrieve the project with git).
+You should then see a prominent "compile" button.
+Yay!

 Setting up SRL 4 with Simba
 ---------------------------

-If you were using the :ref:`simba-installer` then you can simple enable the
+If you were using the :ref:`simba-installer` then you can simply enable the
 ``SRL Updater`` extension.
 (Go to View -> Extensions and enable srl.sex)

 This is the only supported way.
 You can simply do a svn checkout on the srl